 “Well, I have an allergy to onions.
 Can you recommend something?”

 During their wait for the meal and over the meal itself, Clay continues passing tidbits of information about how the real world of bargaining goes, interspersed with gossip about the characters on both sides.

 Henry sponges it up.
 “What about Sandy.
-You must have crossed swords for a lot of years?”
+You two must have crossed swords for a lot of years?”

 “We don’t cross swords.
 We’re the medics.
 MASH.
 When anything goes wrong at our table, everyone suffers.
 You remember four years ago?
 The whole construction industry went out.
 Know why?”

 Henry had been in third year at university.
 The topic had been discussed in a poly-sci class.
 He recites to Clay that the prof’s conclusion was that the strike had been inevitable because of the provincial political battles at the time and the black-knight attempted takeover of the major engineering firm which was bidding on the huge nuclear power station contract.